Updated: June 2026

 The Niagara Buyer Pool Moves Differently

-Diagnosing a Stalled Listing
+Diagnosing a Stale Listing

+Most of the time, why homes don’t sell comes down to one of the five factors above.
 If your home has been on the market for more than three to four weeks without a showing request or a serious offer, something specific needs to change.
 The diagnosis usually points to one of the five factors above, and often more than one are involved simultaneously.

 Start With the Pricing Data